codeplatoon-fullstack/quick-pass/Week-3/3-algorithm-complexity.md

 ## 8. Conclusion (10 minutes)

-In this 2-hour lecture, you've gained a strong understanding of algorithm complexity and Big-O notation.
-These concepts are foundational for writing efficient code in Python and any other programming language.
+In this 2-hour lecture, you've gained an understanding of algorithm complexity and Big-O notation.
+These concepts are foundational for writing efficient code in Python and any other programming languages.
 You've learned how to analyze the efficiency of algorithms in terms of both time and space complexity and have explored practical applications, tools, and strategies for optimizing code performance.
 Continue to apply these principles in your coding projects and strive to develop efficient, scalable solutions.